Darkhandrob/Source-AGR-Import-Export-FBX/custom/readme.txt

 - deletes Physics(everything with the name "physics" in it)
 - renames the parent-object(afx.*) to root and exports it with childrens as FBX
 - exports afxCam as single FBX file
+- convert whole csgo model-folders to FBX for UE4

 Installation:
 You first need to install Blender Source Tools